kudobuilder/kudo.dev/content/docs/first-operator.md

 This is an operator with just one plan `deploy`, which has one phase and one step and represents the minimal setup.
 The `deploy` plan is automatically triggered when you install an instance of this operator into your cluster.

-You can see that the task `nginx` references the resource `deployment.yaml`.
+You can see that the task `app` references the resource `deployment.yaml`.
 KUDO expects this file to exist inside the `templates` folder.
 As the next step, create `templates/deployment.yaml`:

 <<< @//kudo/test/integration/first-operator-test/first-operator/templates/deployment.yaml